 - Two copies of your Tax ID card

-- Two Education based certificated, college degree, high school, etc.
+- Two Education based certificates, college degree, high school, etc.

 - Copy of the commercial register of your employer

-- Written letter from your employer detailing why he is hiring a foreigner
+- A written letter from your employer detailing why he is hiring a foreigner

 - Sponsor from the company